robenkleene/design-references/cinema-4d/cinema-4d-light.md

 - This light starts really bright, a good first step for it is to lower the `Object > General > Intensity`

+#### Background

+A Dome Light will brighten the background, often making it white, to remove this, and all have the geometry affected by the light, set `RS Dome Light > Details > Contribution > Camera : 0`

 #### HDRI

 - `Object > General > Texture > Image` is where an HDRI can be loaded (there are some in the `Asset Browser`)